Scale your business in 2020 with a proven startup sales strategy. Learn about the top strategies B2B startups are using today.

 Take the time to learn as much as you can about your sales contacts.
 Dig deep into their organization.
 Make a point to know about their operations, organizational culture, and underlying business goals.

 This can help you personalize emails, phone scripts, and other messaging.
-You’ll know which tone to use, which communication channels your prospect prefers, and how to angle your messaging to suit your contact and their organization.
+You’ll know which tone to use, which communication channels your prospect prefers, and how to position your messaging to suit your contact and their organization.

 The more personalized your message, the more likely your efforts will get a response — and the more fruitful your conversations will be when you get the chance to present your solution to them.